araichev/mustaching/README.rst

 History
 ========

-2.2.0, ?
+2.2.0, 2017-09-25
 ------------------
-- Changed function ``summarize`` to split savings rate by category and to include weekly and daily averages when no frequency is givin
+- Changed function ``summarize`` to split savings rate by category and to include weekly and daily averages when no frequency is given
 - Fixed an edge-case division-by-zero bug in function ``summarize``